truenas/documentation/content/CORE/CORETutorials/SystemConfiguration/ConfiguringSSHConnections.md

 ![SystemSSHConnectionsAddSemiAuto](/images/CORE/System/SystemSSHConnectionsAddSemiAuto.png "Semi-Auto Connection")

 Use a valid URL scheme for the remote TrueNAS URL.
-Leave the username as *root* and enter the account password for the remote TrueNAS system.
+Leave the username as **root** and enter the account password for the remote TrueNAS system.
-You can import the private key from an SSH keypair that you created before.
-Or create a new private key with a new SSH keypair.
+You can import the existing private key created from an SSH keypair, or create a new private key with a new SSH keypair.

 Save the new configuration.
 TrueNAS opens a connection to the remote TrueNAS and exchanges SSH keys.